Honda Avancier (station wagon): Overview

 Upon its introduction in 1999, the Avancier was available with a 2.3-litre F23A VTEC four-cylinder engine producing 110 kW mated to a 4-speed automatic transmission or a 3.0-litre J30A VTEC V6 engine producing 160 kW mated to a 5-speed automatic transmission.
 It can be had with a front-wheel drive or the Honda's real-time four-wheel drive system.
 The V6-engined Avancier can be optioned with an "Intelligent Highway Cruise Control" (IHCC) that used a radar to determine and maintain a reliable distance with the car in front and capable to maintain a speed.
 Due to the large engine displacements, the Avancier was considered as a mid-size wagon in Japan instead of a compact wagon.
 The dimensions also contribute to such classification in Japan.

+As for the interior, the front seats were designed with a walk-through layout, which allowed for easier access to the adjacent and rear seats.
+The B-pillar featured dedicated air vents and a ceiling-mounted box for the rear seats.
+The optional "G Package" included a rear seat center table with a stowable seat cushion, a rear seat slide function (with a slide range of 70 mm), adjustable seat backs, and rear privacy glass, enhancing the focus on rear seat comfort.

+The vehicle's design aimed to provide a spacious interior with a focus on luxury rather than functionality, representing an innovative approach at the time of its release.
+However, its overall appearance sometimes made it challenging to convey a clear sense of premium quality.

 When the Accord underwent a full model change, the production of Avancier ceased by 2003.